 1876: Alexander Graham Bell made the first phone call to his assistant in another room of his Boston Volta laboratory.
 The first words spoken over the phone were, “Mr. Watson, come here.
 I want to see you.”

 Telephones go mainstream

 1910: The U.S. was the world leader of telephone communication in the early 20th century.
 Phones in that era were connected by manual exchanges – or switchboards.
 By 1910, 67.4% of all telephones in the world were in the United States.

 1915: The first transcontinental phone call occurred in 1915.
 Alexander Graham Bell phoned San Francisco from New York on the occasion of the San Francisco Panama-Pacific International Exposition.

 1956: Bell Labs began work on conference calling prototypes, and the first transatlantic telephone cable was laid, setting the stage for easy global communication.

 1995: The first internet call was introduced by VocalTec.
-VoIP (or Voice Over Internet Protocol) was created as a way for internet users to reach each other via voice calling.
+Voice Over Internet Protocol, or VoIP, was created as a way for internet users to reach each other via voice call.

-Internet and long-distance phone service is widespread and inexpensive.
+Internet and long-distance phone service are widespread and inexpensive.

 What’s next for communication?
 Do you think physical communication devices are on their way out?
 Are we all going to be calling through our thoughts in 50 years?